axel-biehler/flex-market/README.md

 - **User Authentication:** The application includes secure user authentication, ensuring a safe and personalized shopping experience.
 - **Shopping Cart Functionality:** Users can add items to a shopping cart, review their selections, and make modifications as needed before proceeding to checkout.
 - **Order Management:** The app allows users to place orders, track the status of their purchases, and view past order history.
+- **Admin Functionalities:** The app allows the admins to manage the app items by adding and editing them and they can also manage the orders status.

 As a scholarly project, the application is not only a practical tool but also serves to demonstrate various technologies and programming concepts in a real-world scenario.
 The project is designed to showcase skills in mobile application development, user interface design, state management, and integration with external libraries and APIs.